daiolupo/project-journal/journal.md

 - What didn't go well was it took up a lot of time to learn figma
 - What I can improve is take notes and keep learning.

+## <mark>09 Team Meeting 09/11/2022</mark>

+### Date

+09 November 2022

+### Start time

+11.30am

+### Attendance

+- Leone Krauze
+- Dwain Aiolupotea
+- John Wright
+- Brayden Dawson

+### Absent

+- 0

+### Agenda

+Team and Lecturer meeting:

+- Development

+### Notes from the Meeting

+- Watching Tutorials ReactJS and Tailwind
+- The web app is in a skeleton like app at the moment
+- Dwain will do the API calls authentication/authorisation
+- Leone will do the sign-up and login pages
+- John will do navigation
+- Brayden will do all the background and styling: Footer
+- Send website assests: icon of logo, gradient photo for hero section in a folder to the team.

+### Meeting ended

+- 12:11pm

 ## 17 Daily Status report 09/11/2022

 ### Date